r0b0bcb/WordleDictionary/README.md

 # WordleDictionary
 ## Uses your clues from PowerLanguage's Wordle game to look for words in the solutions list that fit those hints

  The app Wordle is a popular game in my circle.
-It's a guessing game with an unkown 5-letter word.
+It's a guessing game with an unknown 5-letter word.
 It gives you hints after you guess a word.
 Yellow means you have a correct letter in the wrong spot, green means correcct letter in correct spot, and grey means the letter is not in the word.
 You have 6 guesses to get the correct word.

  This script is designed to look up 5-letter words that fit your guessed letters.